The Three Stages of Editing (and Nine Handy Do-it-Yourself Tips)

 Stage #3: Proofreading

 All writers need to proofread, especially if they’re self-publishing.
 This stage is important for traditional publishing, too, as editors and agents will be put off if your submission is riddled with typos.
-Proofreading is definitely not my favourite stage of editing: proofreading means being patient and going slowly – two things I’m not great at!
-(With my novels, I now pay someone else to proofread.)
+Proofreading is definitely not my favourite stage of editing: it means being patient and going slowly – two things I’m not great at!

 Three Proofreading Tips